-Australia's Great Barrier Reef is a favorite distination of local and international visitors.
-Since it extends some 2000 kilometres long north to south along the Queensand coast, visitors are sometimes perplexed as to how to get there.
+Australia's Great Barrier Reef is a favorite destination of local and international visitors.
+Since it extends some 2000 kilometers long north to south along the Queensland coast, visitors are sometimes perplexed as to how to get there.
 There are any number of access points by boat from the mainland, and some islands on the Reef may have landing strips for planes to come in.

 This is Australia's premier spot for divers and snorkelers and for people who just wish to laze away the days under a tropic sun and maybe do a spot of swimming, water skiing, or simply walking on some of the whitest sand beaches in the world.
 Visit the Great Barrier Reef on cruises from Queensland coastal towns or stay at any of the Great Barrier Reef holiday resorts.

 Check out the towns and islands of the Great Barrier Reef.
 If traveling by road in Queensland, the coastal Bruce Highway is the route to take.

 The city of Cairns is relatively small but is nonetheless a popular tourist destination.
 It is, of course, a major jump off point to the wonders of the Great Barrier Reef.

 Why daydream when you can come and visit?
 Dive among the coral and the exotic tropical fish or simply enjoy the beaches and tropical fun.